joulev/ezkomment/docs/customisation/introduction.md

 ### Dark mode

 When customising your template, you may want to add styling for dark modes too.
-That is possible: if you embed the page with `?dark=1` ([see more](/docs/comments/embed#dark-mode)), the `<html>` element will be given the class `dark`, so you can style like so (this is taken from the default template)
+That is possible: if you embed the page with `?dark` ([see more](/docs/comments/embed#dark-mode)), the `<html>` element will be given the class `dark`, so you can style like so (this is taken from the default template)

 ```css
 :root {